 - Put smaller items together in securely fastened boxes to make them easier to find and move

-- Put the larger items in the shipping container first, then pack the smaller ones around them
+- Put the larger items inside first, then pack the smaller ones around them

 - Clean your items before storing them.
 Dust and dirt can cause damage and rust if left for a long time, and dirty clothes can go mouldy, especially if there is any condensation

 - Ensure that you don’t pack any perishable items like food, or plants and seeds

 - If you transporting your goods, check what the international rules are regarding what items can be shipped